-We know that you want to visit your favourite forest more often; we do too but keeping you, our staff and the public safe is still the top priority.
+We know that you want to visit your favourite forest more often; we do too, but keeping you, our staff and other visitors safe is still the top priority.

 The majority of our car parks and other limited facilities are open, but please check to see which car parks are still closed before travelling.
 Some of the things we are doing in the forests include:

 - cleaning touchpoints and toilets as often as we can following our new cleaning regimes.

 - putting social distancing advice and guidance in place.

 - dismantling illegal mountain bike trails and clearing fly tipping.

 - looking out for any wildlife that may have taken the chance, while it has been quiet, to build a home in an unusual place.